All Products

 call dbms_etl.show_sync_link();

-• View a specific link by ID: Replace <sync_id> with the ID that was returned when you created the link.
+• View a specific link by ID: Replace <sync_id> with the ID returned in step two.

 call dbms_etl.show_sync_link_by_id('<sync_id>')\G